-A common theme demonstrated throughout the pieces of literature is the increased performance and muscle size creatine supplements have on the body.
-Literature written by David Robson called ‘Creatine: Why use it?” states that ‘creatine has been recognised as a product that delivers on its promise of improved strength’ (Robson, 2006).
-Robson makes various powerful statements throughout the article regarding creatine supplement benefits and its recognition from the scientific community with regards to improving performance and muscle strength.
-Robson describes that creatine supplements are one of the most heavily researched supplements in the history of sports nutrition, underpinning their positive effect on performance and muscle enhancement.
-Kathleen Zelman’s literature similarly highlights the belief for creatine being able to enhance muscle mass and help athletes achieve bursts of strength.
+A consistent them identified in the literature is the increased performance and muscle size creatine supplements have on the body. ‘creatine has been recognised as a product that delivers on its promise of improved strength’ (Robson, 2006).
+Robson (2006) identified the following benefits of ………….creatine supplement benefits and Robson (2006)describes that creatine supplements are one of the most heavily researched supplements in the history of sports nutrition, underpinning their potential positive effect on performance and muscle enhancement.
+In agreement Zelman (year published) confirmed that creatine’ ability to enhance muscle mass and help athletes achieve bursts of strength.
 Although Zelman positively describes the benefits of creatine supplements, like increased lean muscle mass, bursts of speed and energy, she does however state that there is no evidence that creatine helps with endurance sports (Zelman , 2012).
-The Men’s Health magazine’s article titled ‘Creatine side effects: What it is, what it does’ written by Brittany Risher 2013 also explores the theme of creatine supplements effects on muscle mass by promoting them as a way to get ‘bigger and stronger, faster’ detailing that with more energy, you can train harder and more often, producing faster results (Risher, 2013).
+Risher (2013) in a Men’s Health magazine article also explores the theme of creatine supplements effects on muscle mass by promoting them as a way to get ‘bigger and stronger, faster’ detailing that with more energy, you can train harder and more often, producing faster results (Risher, 2013).
 This idea is again addressed in the final article reviewed written by Racer development cooperation which describes how supplements are widely used for strength enhancement and consistent with the other literature, specifically identifies how it should be used by only a selected group of athletes and at the correct dosage (Racer Development Coorperation, 2011).
-The overall trend throughout the articles regarding increased performance and muscle size is that if used for the correct purpose, such as weight lifting or body building, it has benefits and will indeed increase ones performance and muscle mass if used in the right way by the right people.
+The literature confirms that overall trend throughout the articles regarding increased performance and muscle size is that if used for the correct purpose, such as weight lifting or body building, it has benefits and will indeed increase ones performance and muscle mass if used in the right way by the right people.

 Although literature on creatine supplements can be quite convincing on its benefits, it should be recognised that research is still limited in certain areas.
-Kathleen Zelman’s article describes how scientific research on creatine has been mixed and states that there is no evidence that creatine will help with endurance sports, even though supplements are marketed to do this.
-Researchers still don’t know the long term effects of taking creatine supplements, particularly in young people (Zelman , 2012).
-Brittany Risher states that children are still in a growing phase, and they are still not sure what impact creatine may have on muscles and bones as they grow and that it is felt that middle and high schooler should not use it.
-This uncertainty again reflects the need for further research into effect of creatine supplements on young people.
+Zelman(2012) described that research on creatine has been mixed and stated further that there is no evidence that creatine will help with endurance sports.,.
+The long term effects of taking creatine supplements, particularly in young people is still unknown (Zelman , 2012).
+As stated by Risher (year) children are still in a growing phase, and they are still not sure what impact creatine may have on muscles and bones as they grow and that it is felt that middle and high schooler should not use it.
+This uncertainty again reflects the need for further research into the effect of creatine supplements on young people.
 Evidently these supplements lack particular research into the long term effects on young people, and it can be viewed as unsafe to utilise them when these factors are still unknown.
 Although there has been very little research conducted in children under the age of 18, the great popularity among young people of these supplements is still significant, questioning the safety of marketing these to an unregulated group.
 Of those studies, a few have suggested a positive effect, but the overall evidence is inconclusive (Zelman , 2012).
 It is overall questioned whether or not it is right to introduce a supplement to the body’s well balanced metabolic structure when long term use is still unknown (Racer Development Coorperation, 2011).